mrocabado/registration/README.md

 Do not accept or return null from methods.
 Do not set variables to null.

 See here: https://www.cio.com/article/2433223/net/the-a-z-of-programming-languages--c-.html

 "50% of the bugs that people run into today, coding with C# in our platform, and the same is true of Java for that matter, are probably null reference exceptions"

 ### Unit test
-Most of registration-core code is covered by unit test.

-Most of registration-core code is covered by unit test.
+Most of *registration-core* code is covered by unit test.

 ### Clean code
 - Try to keep methods short, simple and in the same asbtraction level.
 I don't think there is a method that fills an entire screen.
 - Choose descriptive names for indentifiers.